 top of page

-Jen Murrell
+Who is Jen Murrell

-My name is Jen and I am registered dance and movement therapist.
+I am registered dance and movement therapist.
 I graduated from University of Melbourne's Master of Creative Arts Therapy in 2023.
 I work in private practice in Newcastle with people of all ages and backgrounds, supporting them to process their experiences and find meaningful connection with the world.

-I am interested in the role that dance and movement can have inn empowering people to be comfortable and find joy in themselves.
+I am interested in the role that dance and movement can have in empowering people to be comfortable and find joy in themselves.
 Everybody experiences grief, loss, anxiety and stress at some time and movement can be a valuable way of expressing and reconciling the unpleasant sensations that can pile up while we focus on getting through the day.

 Jen's Story